DanamiteGS/Weather-Watering/README.md

 $ ruby -v
 ```

-This project uses Ruby version 3.1.0 and Rails 7.0.2.2 version.
-If you you are using an older version you can see instructions on how to install the latest release on: https://www.ruby-lang.org/en/downloads/.
+This project uses Ruby version 3.1.0 and Rails version 7.0.2.2.
+If you you are using an older version, you can see instructions on how to install the latest release on: https://www.ruby-lang.org/en/downloads/.

 ### Install dependencies